86Box/86box.github.io/_posts/2022-01-07-pcem-migration-guide.md

   * Floppy drives in the **Floppy & CD-ROM drives** page;
   * Hard drives in the **Hard disks** page;
   * CD-ROM drives in the **Floppy & CD-ROM drives** page;
-  * Iomega Zip drives (86Box adds Zip 250 support) in the **Other removable devices** page;
+  * Iomega Zip drives (86Box adds Zip 250 support) as removable disks in the **Other removable devices** page;
   * 86Box adds magneto-optical drives also in the **Other removable devices** page.
 * IDE drives are represented by a channel:device index, instead of a drive index or location like "Primary Master".
 See [our documentation](https://86box.readthedocs.io/en/v5.0/settings/hdd.html#adding-a-new-disk) for more information.
   * IDE channels 2 and 3 correspond to [tertiary and quaternary IDE controllers](https://86box.readthedocs.io/en/v5.0/hardware/ideterqua.html), which can be added through the **Storage controllers** page.
-PnP Sound Blaster cards also claim the quaternary channel for their integrated IDE.
+PnP Sound Blaster cards with IDE capability also claim the quaternary channel.
 * 86Box supports using IDE and SCSI simultaneously.
 IDE is automatically enabled on machines with it, and up to 4 SCSI controllers can be installed through the **Storage controllers** page.
 * The **CD Model** and **CD Speed** options are configurable for each individual drive in the **Floppy & CD-ROM drives** page, as **Type** and **Speed** respectively.

 ### Input

 * 86Box can emulate serial and PS/2 mice with **three buttons** or a **scroll wheel**.
 This functionality can be enabled through the **Configure** button next to the mouse selection box.
 * The **4-axis 4-button** joystick allows for a more modern control scheme (if supported by the emulated software), which takes advantage of all 4 axes and 4 buttons that the game port provides.
+More joystick models are also available.

 ### Network